 "Use them."
 A subtle threat in the form of her halberd reminded the bandit that he was in no position to complain.
 Enough for him to change his mind, he began the process of digging up the graves.

-"My hands," He brought his hands up to reveal bloody, calloused skin. "damn!"
+"My hands," He grimaced, bringing his hands up to reveal bloody, calloused skin. "damn!"

 "Keep them going."
 The noise of the Rory's halberd hitting the ground made the man work with more vigor, hell bent on completing the task.

-By then, hours had passed and the morning sun began to rise.
+By then, hours had passed and the morning sun began to rise from the mountains.
 The working bandit sighed as he placed a large stone on the last grave.

-"How...How's that?"
 He turned around to see the Apostle kneeling in prayer, the sunlight making her almost omnipotent.
-A moment later, Rory stood up.
+For a moment, the stunned bandit was mesmerized by the Apostle, forgetting the fact that she had terrorized him mere hours ago.
+A second later, Rory stood up.
 She grabbed her weapon, confusing the bandit.
 His confusion immediately turned into terror when the Apostle's intentions were made clear.

 "He—hey!"
 He backed away in fear, "I did what I was told!
 I did it!"